Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Numerical Results

 Figure \ref{Carbon} evaluates the environmental impact of the proposed algorithm.
-We use a Python package named CodeCarbon\footnote{\url{https://github.com/mlco2/codecarbon}} to estimate the carbon emissions and electricity consumption of these algorithms in optimal contract design.
-Compared with the diffusion-based SAC algorithm, which also performs well in optimal contract design, we can observe that the proposed algorithm not only has better performance, i.e., a higher final test reward but also produces lower carbon emissions of about $0.38\rm{g}$ during model training for optimal contract design.
-The reason is that pruning techniques can remove excess neurons that are useless to the performance of actor networks\cite{su2024compressing}, which is beneficial for decreasing model size and the need for multiple iterations, thus reducing carbon emissions.
-Therefore, the above numerical results demonstrate that the proposed algorithm is sustainable and effective.
+We use a Python package named CodeCarbon\footnote{\url{https://github.com/mlco2/codecarbon}} to estimate the carbon emissions and electricity consumption of these algorithms in achieving optimal contract design.
+We set the pruning rate to $10\%$, which indicates that $10\%$ of channels are pruned in the whole network.
+Compared with the diffusion-based SAC algorithm, which also performs well in optimal contract design, we can observe that the proposed algorithm not only has better performance, i.e., a higher final test reward, but also produces lower carbon emissions of about $0.38\:\rm{g}$ during model training for optimal contract design.
+The reason is that pruning techniques can remove excess neurons that are useless to the performance of actor networks\cite{su2024compressing}, which is beneficial for decreasing model sizes and the need for multiple iterations, thus reducing carbon emissions.